wwong4374/rewards-points/README.md

 Click send.
 The server will respond with an array of objects representing spent points, oldest to newest:
 ![pointSpends](./assets/pointSpends.png?raw=true)

 For an explanation of how the point spending order is determined, see the Additional Details section below.
-Note that each spent point object is also added to the list of transactions in the system.
+Note that each spent point is also added to the list of transactions in the system.

 ## Points Balance